At Stanfield Nursing Home, our duty of care to residents and staff is the highest priority. Especially during times such as the pandemic.

-Many companies in different sectors have had to drastically change the way they operate their business.
+Many companies in different sectors have had to drastically change the way they operate their business as part of their coronavirus updates.
 Supermarkets have social distancing queues, checkouts and a limited capacity in-store.
 With hairdressers reopening they will be implementing social distancing and regular cleaning after each client.

 Dr Maggie Keeble

 Dr Maggie Keeble, a lead clinician for older people, has been a GP in Worcester for 20 years.
-As a care home GP she provides general medical services for a local practice to five care homes and endeavours to make Worcestershire a great place to live in later life.
+As a care home GP, she provides general medical services for a local practice to five care homes and endeavours to make Worcestershire a great place to live in later life.

-Contacting Stanfield Nursing Home UK
+Contacting Stanfield Nursing Home